* This is the Professional Version. *

 Inotropic and Vasoactive Catecholamines

 In cardiogenic shock, structural disorders (eg, valvular dysfunction, septal rupture) are repaired surgically.
-Coronary thrombosis is treated either by percutaneous interventions (angioplasty, stenting), coronary artery bypass surgery, or thrombolysis (see also Coronary Artery Disease).
+Coronary thrombosis is treated either by percutaneous interventions (angioplasty, stenting), coronary artery bypass surgery, or thrombolysis (see also Overview of Coronary Artery Disease).
 Tachydysrhythmia (eg, rapid atrial fibrillation, ventricular tachycardia) is slowed by cardioversion or with drugs.
 Bradycardia is treated with a transcutaneous or transvenous pacemaker; atropine 0.5 mg IV up to 4 doses q 5 min may be given pending pacemaker placement.
 Isoproterenol (2 mg/500 mL 5% D/W at 1 to 4 mcg/min [0.25 to 1 mL/min]) is occasionally useful if atropine is ineffective, but it is not advised in patients with myocardial ischemia due to coronary artery disease.